Gilmara-Git/Gilmara-Git/README.md

 - 🔭 I’m currently working on random projects during the bootcamp.
 - 👯 I’m looking to collaborate on open sources projects.
 - 💬 I love to share what I have been learning.
 Therefore, I often post my progress on linkedIn.
-- 💬 Ask me about how you can start learning a second language, or what I know about HTML5 and CSS3.
+- 💬 Ask me about how you can start learning a second language, or what I know about Html5, Css3 and JavaScript.
 - 📫 How to reach me: gilmarapq@hotmail.com
-- 😄 Pronouns: Persistant, Focus, empathy.
+- 😄 Pronouns: Persistant, Focus, Empathy.
-- 🤔 I’ll be looking for a Job opportunity as a DEV soon.
+- 🤔 I’ll eventually be looking for a DEV opportunity.
 - ⚡ Fun fact: shorty.

 <!--